tarcisioMateus/Learning_Nodejs_stage08/README.md

 - notesOneEntryOnly{}   and   tagsOneEntryOnly{}
 when making an index search these functions will filter the notes and tags, asuring that'll be returned only one of each.

-## Client to connet with this aplication
+## Client to connect with this application
 https://github.com/tarcisioMateus/rocketnotes

 ## Tech Stack